What happens if I do not run the LBC utility?

 Unjoining your notebook from the Bentley network is the final step in removing "Bentley" from your notebook.
 During this process a local administrator account and desktop shortcuts are created.
 A confirmation email is sent to your Bentley email address with your local administrator password.
 Please note: If you forget your local account password the Computing Services Desk cannot reset this password.
 It is important that you keep your local account password email for your records.

 When your new local administrator account is created, files from your network account, such as desktop files, IE favorites, etc. are placed in folders.
-To easily access this data we've created three shortcuts on the desktop named “Shortcut to Bentley network Desktop,” “Shortcut to Bentley network IE Favorites,” and “Shortcut to Bentley network My Documents”.
+To easily access this data we've created four shortcuts on the desktop named “Shortcut to Desktop,” “Shortcut to IE Favorites,” “Shortcut to My Documents”, and "Shortcut to Music".